dadahcr2/hcr2.faq/index.md

 ***

+# Resources

-# Chest Reward Questions
+## Chest Reward Questions

-#### What is the average amount of coins, parts, and gems earned from the various chests?
+### What is the average amount of coins, parts, and gems earned from the various chests?

 The numbers shown in the game are often minimums and may understate actual rewards.
 Based on collected data, estimates of the **average rewards (and range)** of coins, parts, and gems from the various chests are as follows: